-No matter a company’s size, a successful patent operation requires successful patent management.
+No matter a company’s size, a successful patent operation requires a strategic approach to growing, managing and monetizing the patent portfolio.
 How should a patent portfolio be developed?
 How can a patent portfolio be leveraged to raise valuations and promote fundraising?
 Which patents in a portfolio are valuable and should be further developed and which patents should be abandoned?
 What monetization strategies are available, what considerations underlie such strategies and what are the likely outcomes?

 Because we specialize at the intersection of patent law, business and technology, these are the questions that Soryn’s clients routinely call upon us to answer.

 We build patent portfolios.
 The ability to build substantial patent portfolios that are not only aligned with the business and strategic goals of an organization, but which evolve with the organization, has traditionally only lied within the largest and most sophisticated technology companies.
 Why?
 Because sophisticated patent operations require expert personnel, a robust patent strategy and the financials necessary to execute — characteristics not typically associated with many companies not within the Fortune 500.

 As an important initiative of Soryn IP Group, we build the patent portfolios of innovative companies in an array of industries.
 To date, we have advised regarding the filing of more than 200 patent applications for clients in an array of industries.
 And in doing so, we not only provide our clients with an elite level of expertise, we also provide them with significantly preferred pricing from nationally recognized patent prosecution counsel.
 Value, quality and expertise don’t typically go hand in hand, especially when it comes to patents, but we’re proud to be changing the status quo.